United for Change: Deliberative Coalition Formation to Change the Status Quo: Compromise Transitions

 \begin{definition}[Subsume Transition] A pair of coalition structures $(\D, \D')$ forms a {\em subsume transition} if there exist coalitions $\d_1, \d_2\in \D$, $\d'_1, \d'\in \D'$ and a proposal $p$ such that $\D\setminus\{\d_1, \d_2\}=\D'\setminus\{\d'_1, \d'\}$, $\d_1=(C_1, p_1)$, $\d_2=(C_2, p_2)$, $C_2^p=C_2$, $C_1^p\neq\emptyset$, $\d'=(C_1^p\cup C_2, p)$, $\d'_1=(C_1\setminus C_1^p, p_1)$, and $|C_1^p\cup C_2|>|C_1|$. \end{definition}

-By construction, every subsume transition is a compromise transition, and Lemma~\ref{lem:rd-amicable} holds for subsume transitions.
+By construction, every subsume transition is a compromise transition.
+Since every merge transition is also a subsume transition (with $\d'_1$ being empty), it follows that Lemma~\ref{lem:rd-amicable} holds for deliberations that consist of subsume transitions.

 While subsume transitions by themselves are not sufficient for successful deliberation in ${\mathbb R}^d$ (as the transition in Lemma~\ref{lem:2} is not necessarily a subsume transition), they are nearly sufficient: the proof of Theorem~\ref{thm:success} shows that we need at most one general compromise transition.
-Noting that every subsume transition increases the potential by $2(|C_2|-|C_1|+|C_1^p|)\ge 2$, we obtain the following corollary.
+Since every subsume transition increases the potential defined by Equation~\eqref{eq:potential} by